AmanNegi/AmanNegi/README.md

 My name is Aman Negi and I am a computer science student.
 I have a strong interest in mobile development and have developed several projects using Flutter and Android.
 I am currently expanding my skills by learning ReactJS and NodeJS.
 I am also actively trying to contribute to open-source projects.

-- 🌱 I’m currently learning React and NodeJS.
+- 🌱 I’m currently learning NextJS.
 - 👯 I’m looking to contribute on open source projects.
 - 💬 Ask me anything about Flutter & Android development.
 - 📫 How to reach me: asterjoules@gmail.com